Selçuk Bayraktar: Career

+Politics

+Bayraktar is seen as possible successor as leader of the AK Party and president Erdoğan.

 Philanthropy

 Bayraktar supports the National Technology Initiative pursued by Turkey that aims to establish a local and indigenous high-technology environment.
 Therefore, in addition to his professional work, he holds the founding chairmanship of the Turkish Technology Team Foundation.
 The foundation aims to raise public awareness and educate talented youth to promote the necessary ecosystem for the national development of high technology in Turkey.
 It holds maker lab workshops at cities around the country which Bayraktar frequently attends.
 He is also chairman of the Teknofest annual aerospace and technology festival.
 It holds pre-funded technology competitions and exhibits technology enterprises that have been brought from around the world.
 With hosting more than 1.7 million visitors in 2019, the organization has become the most visited aerospace and technology festival.
 Bayraktar played a crucial role during the COVID-19 pandemic with leading major tech companies of Turkey to design and manufacture the nation's first ICU-type medical ventilation machine.